rust-lang/rfcs/0000-virtual.md

 Nothing in this RFC introduces subtyping.

-Inner enum values can implicitly coerce to outer enum values.
+Inner enum values can implicitly coerce to outer enum values as can enum pointer values.

 Inner struct pointer values can implicitly coerce to outer struct pointer values.
 Note that there is no coercion between struct values.
 Since all but leaf structs are unsized, they may not be dereferenced.
 Thus we are immune to the object slicing problem from C++.
+Mutable references cannot be upcast (coerced) in this way since it would be unsafe (once the scope of the 'super-type' borrow expires, the 'sub-type' reference can be accessed again and the pointee may have changed type).
+Coercion of mutable `Box` pointers is allowed.

 **Open question: We could choose to force explicit coercions.
-It would make **sense for the behaviour to match sub-traits, whatever we decide for that.
+It would make sense for the behaviour to match sub-traits, whatever we decide for that.

 Via the DST rules, it should fall out that these coercions work for smart pointers as well as `&` and `Box` pointers.

-Note that this means if `R` is an inner struct of `S` and `S` implements a trait `T`, but `R` does not, then given a pointer to an `R` object, it may be coerced (explicitly) to an `S` in order to call methods defined in `T`, if the self type of those methods is a pointer to self (e.g., `&self`).

 If in the future we decide that subtyping is useful, we could add it backwards compatibly.